x17green/qred/README.md

-# Debt Collector
+# Qred: Your credit, simplified

-A modern debt management application built with React Native and Expo, designed to help users track and manage personal debts efficiently.
+A modern debt management application built with React Native, Expo, and Supabase, designed to help users track and manage personal debts efficiently with a simplified, user-friendly approach.

 ## 📱 Features